Wake Up. You Are NOT IMPORTANT TO OTHER PEOPLE

 –

-By Coach Colle Davis
+By Colle Davis

 shocked2Shocking news: The most important person in every conversation is the other person and NOT YOU.

-How important is your product, service or concern to them?
+How important is your product, service, or concern to them?

 illustration of cartoon businessman with spotlight winner in success concept